RESEARCH STARTER

 Reducing Air Travel Impacts

-A number of options exist to reduce air travel’s impact upon the environment.
+A range of strategies can significantly reduce the environmental impact of air travel.
 Rises in petroleum-based fuel prices reduce the impact of air travel on the environment by making air travel less cost-effective and reducing the demand for flights.
 In addition, airlines are striving to work worldwide with air traffic control organizations to reduce ground holds and increase flight efficiency through more direct routing and highly planned, efficient descents from altitude.

 Technological advances in jet-engine design and efficiency also offer great promise for reducing environmental impacts.
 State-of-the-art turbine engines, utilized on most new transport aircraft, are much more efficient than older versions.
-Finally, a basic solution to reduce air travel’s impact upon the environment is to reduce the need to travel at all.
+Another basic solution to reduce air travel’s impact upon the environment is to reduce the need to travel at all.
 Modern computing technologies, including high-quality video conferencing, make possible complex online meetings.
 These meetings can be held with participants located throughout the world, reducing the need for business travel.

 Context